misson20000/twili/README.md

 # Installation

 Download the [latest release](https://github.com/misson20000/twili/releases/latest) of `twili.zip` and extract it to the root of your microSD card, letting the `atmosphere` directory merge with any existing directory tree.
-The only CFW that I officially support is Atmosphère (v0.7.4+).
+The only CFW that I officially support is Atmosphère.
+As of writing, Twili depends on a feature not yet in the latest version of Atmosphère.
 Running Twili on piracy firmware will make me cry, so don't do it. :cry:

 You will also need to install the workstation-side tools, `twib` and `twibd`.